Chapter

 NASB whom God displayed publicly as a propitiation in His blood through faith.
 This was to demonstrate His righteousness, because in God’s merciful restraint He let the sins previously committed go unpunished;

-CSB God presented him as the mercy seat by his blood, through faith, to demonstrate his righteousness, because in his restraint God passed over the sins previously committed.
+CSB God presented him as an atoning sacrifice in his blood, received through faith, to demonstrate his righteousness, because in his restraint God passed over the sins previously committed.

 NLT For God presented Jesus as the sacrifice for sin.
 People are made right with God when they believe that Jesus sacrificed his life, shedding his blood.
 This sacrifice shows that God was being fair when he held back and did not punish those who sinned in times past,